Cette vie est un hôpital où chaque malade est possedé du désir de changer de lit.

 Second, modern art therefore became identified with formalism, the painted edge with the cutting edge, even as the limiting definition paradoxically suggests only a moment in time.
 For Clement Greenberg, the best work reflected on the making of art and on art's place in society.
 To many, that came to mean an art turned back onto itself.
 In the 1970s, as many artists rebelled against color-field abstraction, they appeared to be denying modern art itself.

-Third, the avant-garde started to carry around the baggage of a promise, like George Bush on taxes.
-To Brecht, art remade society; to futurism, it was the soul of a new machine; to one side of Surrealism, the unconscious liberates.
+Third, the avant-garde started to carry around the baggage of a promise, like the first President Bush on taxes.
+To Brecht, art remade society; to Futurism, it was the soul of a new machine; to one side of Surrealism, the unconscious liberates.
 Griselda Pollock, the feminist critic, has called it all "a subculture . . . a gamble."
 Yet utopia was not arriving.
 As modern art became accepted into great museums, it stayed excluded by nearly everyone else.
 Modernism seemed in trouble.

 Fifth, Modernism loved irony and self-reflection.
 It saw contradictions lurking in every gesture, in the words of every poem.
 Now irony was losing its edge, like the rounded corners of a TV screen, and talk of the contradictions in capitalism grew quaint.
 Poets may still juxtapose opposites, but not to release fresh, ironic meanings.
 Rather, they suggest the limitations of meaning altogether.
 At best, like trees in a poem by John Ashbery, "Arranging by chance / To meet . . . / their merely being there / Means something."

-Sixth, a century after Baudelaire, Modernism calls to mind struggling masses and urban streets.
+Sixth, Modernism calls to mind struggling masses and urban streets.
 It brought an explosion of American power and creativity.
 Its stunning concentrations of wealth, machinery, and energy were matched by equally penetrating images.
 Yet, somewhere, society lost its center.
 Modernism may now be defeated by a suburban sprawl and the anonymous bytes of computer networks.

-As part of the paradox, who can say when Postmodernism began?
-It may have come more than thirty years ago in performance art, or maybe it held off longer.
-It might have taken the media fling with Neo-Expressionism a decade later.
+Fair enough, but when exactly did it die?
+Postmodernism may have come about more than thirty years ago in performance art.
+It might have begun with Neo-Expressionism a decade later.
 Or it might have taken the pop-culture appropriations and political dogmatism of the last gallery you visited.
-Maybe it still awaits technological change as a triumphant end to the crises of capitalism
+Maybe it still awaits technological change as a triumphant end to the crises of capitalism.

-In any case, fans say, Postmodernism hits my six points hard.
+In any case, its fans say, Postmodernism hits my six points hard.
 It distrusts art institutions and formalism.
-It will not try to escape from society.
-It multiplies values, without fear of the contradictions in an old culture.
+It will not try to escape from society, but it not be caught up in an old culture.
 It takes its vocabulary from movies, television, the computer, the Internet, and the Xerox machine.

-Yet again, if Modernism was basically about one thing—make it new!—how can artists have outgrown it?
-Consider how little they have learned from their criticism of modernity and how hard it is for them to stop.
-Take each of their points in turn.
+Yet consider how little critics have learned from their criticism of modernity and how hard it is for them to stop.
+Suppose that Modernism really was about one thing: make it new!
+Then how can artists have outgrown it?
+Take each criticism in turn.

 First, Modernism largely preceded the institutions that it created.
 Its supposed dominance came in face of barriers that are unthinkable today.
 One no longer can imagine a division between gallery and museum, between loft district and shopping mall.
 Now a critical trend such as cultural studies or The Anti-Esthetic earns a spacious shelf in profitable bookstores.
 On the other hand, the modernist distrust of institutions lives on.
 Only in neoconservative fantasies does a scholarly avant-garde control the minds and purses of America.